lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Except for the last tile of a SCHC Packet, each tile MUST be of a size that complements the SCHC Fragment Header so that the SCHC Fragment is a multiple of L2 Words without the need for padding bits.
-Except for the last one, the SCHC Fragments MUST use the regular SCHC Fragment format specified in {{NotLastFrag}}.
+Except for the last one, the SCHC Fragments MUST use the Regular SCHC Fragment format specified in {{NotLastFrag}}.
 The last SCHC Fragment MUST use the All-1 format specified in {{LastFrag}}.

+If the Profile mandates the use of a MIC, the MIC MUST be computed on the reassembled SCHC Packet concatenated with the padding bits of the last SCHC Fragment.
+The rationale is that the SCHC Reassembler has no way of knowing where the payload of the last SCHC Fragment ends.
+Indeed, this requires decompressing the SCHC Packet, which is out of the scope of the reassembler.

 The sender MAY transmit a SCHC Sender-Abort.